 Bright Horizons did evaluate other options on the market for adding virtual queuing / call-backs.
 When asked during the webinar, they stayed diplomatic and didn’t name names, but Chris Abel, their Director of Contact Center Operations, did say that no other solution came close to the low cost and fast deployment in the Fonolo offering.
 Amen to that.

-How does all this relate to visual IVR, click-to-call and mobile apps?
+How does all this relate to Web Call-Backs, click-to-call and mobile apps?

-Fonolo offers Web Rescue and Mobile Rescue which adds visual IVR and other great features to your website or mobile app.
+Fonolo offers Web Rescue and Mobile Rescue which adds Web Call-Backs (formerly Visual IVR) and other great features to your website or mobile app.
 This particular deployment used our voice-only product In-Call Rescue, so even though some questions came up during the webinar, we didn’t have a chance to talk much about those other two.
 However, it’s important to note that a properly integrated call-back solution is the heart of all three situations.
 So all the stuff above about using SIP, interacting with Avaya, agent reactions, etc. are just as relevant to those cases.
 We have some short video case studies that cover web and mobile deployments if you’d like to learn more.